ImperialCollegeLondon/Design-Engineering-Masters-Project/QandA/README.md

 The abstract is a self-contained executive summary of the approach and outcomes of the paper, it stands outside the main body and therefore can stand outside the word count.
 Students will want to acknowledge support in their paper, but will be competing for space for text that they rely on for demonstrating assessment criteria.
 To relieve this, acknowledgements are excluded.

-## Should I include […] in my report or can I leave this for the viva?
+## Should I include […] in my report or can I leave this for the oral examination?

 All results and must be presented in the main text of the report as well as anything you are relying on to meet assessment criteria.
-The viva will allow examiners to probe further, clarify, and discuss aspects that you have reported on.
+The oral examination will allow examiners to probe further, clarify, and discuss aspects that you have reported on.

 Some of the assessment criteria such as project management or personal reflection may seem alien in a scientific report, but are a part of the Design Engineering Master's Project report submission.
 As above these should be included in the main text.
 You may wish to opt for a short self-contained section on each.